Marinho-P/FEUP-ESOF/README.md

 - Date: 2nd Year, 2nd Semester
 - Course: Engenharia de Software | Software Engineering
 - Course Link: https://sigarra.up.pt/feup/pt/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=520322
+- API key was hidden for security purposes.
 ## Disclaimer
 This repository, along with other FEUP-COURSE* repositories on GitHub, contains school projects from the respective courses at FEUP.
 The code provided here is intended solely for educational purposes.
 I disclaim any responsibility or liability for any faults, inconsistencies, or issues in the code.